pdx-cs-lbryan/ftpclient/README.md

 $ mono Program.exe
 ```

-## Setting Up, Running, and Removing the Installer
+## Setting Up, Running, and Removing the Installer (Written for and Tested on Windows 10)

-1. Download the Wix Toolset build tool and the Wix Toolset Visual Studio Extension (2019): https://wixtoolset.org/releases/
+1. Download the Wix Toolset build tool (v 3.11) and the Wix Toolset Visual Studio Extension (2019): https://wixtoolset.org/releases/

 2. In visuals studio with the project open, right click on the project solution and go to configuration manager